dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`-s` Select samples matching this regex.

 :code:`-r` Edit sample names to replace <pattern> with <replacement>.
 Names are edited only for display.
-To completely hide names use :code:`-r .* ""`.
+To completely hide names replace with empty string :code:`-r .* ''`.
 To restore original names use a regex matching nothing e.g. '^$'

 :code:`-f` Filter samples using an expression in javascript syntax.
 See below for details.